Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Transportation

-• Day 1: You'll be picked up from your hotel in the morning and will travel by private transportation to Piscacucho (KM 82), the starting point of the trek.
+• Day 1: You'll be picked up from your hotel in the morning and travel in our car to Piscacucho (KM 82), the starting point of the trek.

-• Day 4: Transport from Ollantaytambo train station to your hotel in Cusco.
+• Day 4: Private Transport from Ollantaytambo train station to your hotel in Cusco.

 • Vistadome Train Ticket from Aguas Calientes to Ollantaytambo (Day 4)